LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 tests are skipped if the call to this predicate fails or generates an error.

 Individual tests that for some reason should be unconditionally skipped can have the test clause head prefixed with the `(-)/1` operator.
+For example:

+	- test(not_yet_ready) :-
+		...

 The number of skipped tests is reported together with the numbers of passed and failed tests.
 To skip a test depending on some condition, use the `test/3` dialect and the `condition/1` option.
+For example:

+	test(test_id, true, [condition(current_prolog_flag(bounded,true))) :-
+		...

 The conditional compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.

 Testing non-deterministic predicates